Bhargav090/RetainIQ/README.md

 ### Managing Rows
 - Click the '+' button at the bottom to add a new row
 - Drag rows to reorder them
-- Delete rows using the trash icon (except the first row)
+- Delete rows using the trash icon.

-### Product Filters
-- Click "Add Product Filter" to add filters to each row
-- Enter filter text in the prompt
-- Filters are displayed as tags in the Product Filter column

 ### Image Management
 - Click the image placeholder to upload an image for each variant
-- Supported formats: JPG, PNG, GIF
+- Supported formats: JPG, PNG, Svg.
 - Image name is displayed below the uploaded image

 ### Variant Management